50054-cdpa/notes/docs/fp_haskell.md

 ### Algebraic Datatype

-In OOP languages, like Java and C#, we use classes and interfaces to define (abstraction of) data types, making using of the OOP concepts that we have learned.
+In OOP languages, like Java and C#, we use classes and interfaces to define (abstraction of) data types, making use of the OOP concepts that we have learned.
 This style of defining data types using abstraction and encapsulation is also known as the abstract datatype.

 Like many other languages, Haskell supports user defined data type.
 It takes a different approach, Algebraic Datatype.